exis-io/exis-io.github.io/pages/tour/Riffle.md

 # Riffle

+<sub>*A riffle is a short, relatively shallow and coarse-bedded length of stream over which the stream flows at slower velocity but a higher turbulence than it normally does in comparison to a pool.*</sub>

 Riffle is a protocol and library that makes network code look like any other local code.

 Its the primary way developers interact with the Fabric.
 Riffle helps move your data around, the fabric actually does the moving.
 As much as possible, it strives to reduce all networking code down to one line: something that looks much like a method call.
 A developer shouldn't have to deal with redundant code, code they may not understand, or complex protocols.
 Of course, none of this is bought at the expense of complexity!
 Under the hood, all the same kinds of code are running and handling the gritty details.